dante-DC/astar_test/README.md

 - **File**: `astar-bookappointment.spec.ts`
 - **Description**: Tests the appointment booking flow up to the OTP request step.
 - **Test Case**: [testcase3.md](testcase3.md)

 ---

+## CI/CD Integration
+The repository includes a GitHub Actions workflow for automated test execution.
+The workflow is defined in `.github/workflows/astar_playwright.yml`.

+### Running CI/CD Workflow
+1. The workflow is triggered on:
+   - Push events to the `main` branch.
+   - Pull requests targeting the `main` branch.

+2. The workflow performs the following steps:
+   - Checks out the code.
+   - Sets up Node.js.
+   - Installs dependencies and Playwright browsers.
+   - Runs the tests.
+   - Uploads the test report as an artifact.

+---